-The grades awarded are 9- to 1 for GCSE and Distinction to Pass for a vocational/BTEC courses.
-GSCE courses are normally 100% exam.
-Although some of these exams are practical exams done under strict supervision (controlled assessment).
+The grades awarded are 9 to 1 for GCSE and Distinction to Pass for a vocational/BTEC courses.
+GSCE courses are normally 100% exam; although some of these exams are practical exams done under strict supervision (controlled assessment).
 Written GCSE exams are taken at the end of the course and there are no re-sit options during Year 11.

-BTEC/Vocational courses are more assignment based and grades submitted throughout the two-year course and can be improved upon.
-There is a short examination for all of these courses that can take place in either Year 10 or Year 11, often the pupil can resit this.
-BTEC grades are roughly equivalent to the following GCSE Grades: - Level 2 Distinction = Grade 8/9 - Level 2 Distinction = Grade 7 - Level 2 Merit = Grade 5/6 - Level 2 Pass = Grade 4 - Level 1 Distinction= Grade 3 - Level 1 Merit = Grade 2 - Level 1 Pass = Grade 1
+BTEC/Vocational courses are unit based with pupils completing controlled assessments alongside external examinations.
+Pupils will have one opportunity to resit the examination; pupils do need to be aware that if the school does enter them for the resit examination, it will be this second result that will count towards the final grade.
+BTEC grades are roughly equivalent to the following GCSE Grades: - Level 2 Distinction = Grade 8/9 / Level 2 Distinction = Grade 7 / Level 2 Merit = Grade 5/6 / Level 2 Pass = Grade 4 / Level 1 Distinction= Grade 3 / Level 1 Merit= Grade 2 / Level 1 Pass= Grade 1

-Why are all students taking a language?
+Why are all pupils taking a language?

-Learning a language is a skill that pupils will carry with them for life-it is something that many adults wish they had kept up.
+Learning a language is a skill that pupils will carry with them for life.
+It is something that many adults wish they had kept up.
 Languages have always been highly regarded by universities and employers.
 The UK's lack of language skills costs the economy billions every year.
 We have chosen to prioritise pupils taking a language at GCSE to keep their future options open and enable them to develop a skill which is highly valued that they will take with them beyond Wednesfield Academy.